 Learn more about contributions including everything you need to complete your tax assessment including Hostplus’ ABN below.
 You’ll also find helpful information about claiming deductions for your home office, the First Home Super Saver Scheme and the Downsizer measure for over 65s.

 Voluntary, after-tax contributions can be made to Hostplus via ongoing direct debit from your bank account.
 One-off and ongoing payments can also be made through BPAY.

 You can arrange a direct debit by completing a Direct Debit Authority Form and returning it to us in the post.
 This gives us permission to deduct a regular amount at the frequency of your choosing from your bank account until you tell us otherwise.

 Every Hostplus account has a unique BPAY reference number so you can make voluntary, after-tax contributions to your super.
 Check your Digital Member Card, your Member Online Account or your Hostplus statement to find your BPAY details today.

 Depending on your account balance as at the start of the financial year and the type of contributions you’re making to your super, there are limits to the amount of money you can contribute.

-Currently, before-tax (concessional) contributions are capped at $25,000 per year.
-Commencing 1 July 2019 individuals will be allowed to carry-forward unused cap amounts.
-Individuals with a total superannuation balance of less than $500,000, who have not reached the $25,000 cap as at 30 June 2019, will be able to carry forward the unused amounts to contribute in future years.
+As of July 2019 individuals can carry-forward unused cap amounts.
+Individuals with a total superannuation balance of less than $500,000, who have not reached the $25,000 cap as at 30 June 2020, will be able to carry forward the unused amounts to contribute in future years.
 Unused cap amounts will carry forward for a maximum of five years.